The William F. Holmes

 Papers to be presented at the meeting

-in Little Rock are eligible for the prize.
+in St. Pete are eligible for the prize.
 To be considered, papers should be submitted via e-mail to Sheree Dendy no later than October 1,

 The paper should be no longer than fifteen pages of text and